 The last thing you want is for your child to ruin his or her life by accruing a criminal record.
-Though juvenile court may seem trivial, juvenile charges can affect where your child attends school, his or her collegiate future, and prospective employment.
+Though juvenile court may seem trivial, juvenile charges can affect where your child attends school, their collegiate future, prospective employment, and more.
 This is especially true if your child is eligible to be tried as an adult.

 Perhaps the main difference between the adult and juvenile justice systems is their overall intent.
 While the adult system is designed to punish, the juvenile system combines the need for punishment with a preference for rehabilitation.
 The juvenile justice system takes into account the fact that young people are still developing a moral code, and the sentences are intended to help offenders develop more constructive ways of interacting with society.

 It is important to realize that unlike adult courts, juvenile courts do not have a jury.
 The types of sentences handed down are also different.
 A juvenile may be required to pay a fine or complete a treatment program.
-He or she may be sentenced to a period of time in juvenile hall or required to serve a period of probation.
+They may be sentenced to a period of time in juvenile hall, or required to serve a period of probation.

 Even when a juvenile infraction seems minor, it’s important to enlist the services of a qualified juvenile defense attorney.
 Your child’s future may depend on having competent legal representation.
-It’s never advisable to allow a minor child to face a court date on his or her own as the outcome of his or her case can significantly affect his or her path in life.
+It’s never advisable to allow a minor child to face a court date on their own as the outcome of the case can significantly affect their path in life.
 A juvenile defense attorney understands the system and can ensure that your child’s legal rights are protected.

-To schedule an initial consultation with criminal defense lawyer Jordan B. Rickards, call 732-783-5446 or email the firm.
+To schedule an initial consultation with criminal defense lawyer Jordan B. Rickards, call 732-783-5446 or contact us online today.